memgraph/docs/docs/under-the-hood/replication.md

 received.
 That means that the MAIN instance will not commit a transaction until all REPLICA instances confirm they have received the same transaction.

-SYNC mode prioritizes data consistency, but has no tolerance for any network failures because if any of the REPLICATION instances fail, the MAIN instance will fail as well.
+SYNC mode prioritizes data consistency but has no tolerance for any network failures because if any of the REPLICATION instances fail, the MAIN instance will fail as well.

 ### ASYN replication mode

-In the ASYNC replication mode the MAIN instance will commit a transaction without receiving confirmation from REPLICA instances that they have received the same transaction.
-This means that the MAIN instance does not wait for the response from the REPLICA threads in the main thread, but some other thread.
+In the ASYNC replication mode, the MAIN instance will commit a transaction without receiving confirmation from REPLICA instances that they have received the same transaction.
+This means that the MAIN instance does not wait for the response from the REPLICA instances in the main thread but some other thread.

-A new thread can be created every time a transaction needs to be replicated to the REPLICA instance but because transactions are committed often and uses a lot of resources, each REPLICA instance has one permanent thread connecting it with the MAIN instance.
-Using this background thread REPLICA instance send confirmations of successful replication from the REPLICATION instance and the replication task are queued creating a custom thread pool pattern.
+A new thread can be created every time a transaction needs to be replicated to the REPLICA instance, but because transactions are committed often and use a lot of resources, each REPLICA instance has one permanent thread connecting it with the MAIN instance.
+Using this background thread MAIN instance pushes replication tasks to the REPLICA instance, creating a custom thread pool pattern, and receives confirmations of successful replication from the REPLICATION instance.

 ASYNC mode ensures system availability and partition tolerance.